-We have audited the accompanying combined financial statements of Kingsley House, Inc. and Affiliates (a nonprofit organization), which comprise the combined statement of financial position as of June 30, 2018, and the related combined statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the combined financial statements.
-The combined financial statements of June 30, 2017 were audited by other auditors, whose report dated December 29, 2017 expressed an unmodified opinion on those combined financial statements.
+We have audited the accompanying combined financial statements of Kingsley House, Inc. and Affiliates (a nonprofit organization), which comprise the combined statements of financial position as of June 30, 2019 and 2018, and the related combined statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the combined financial statements.